 Underlying this question was my passion to help people work together in an effective and fulfilling way.
 A plan emerged: A master’s in Conflict Resolution, Emotional Intelligence Training and turn passion into profession.
 At first, I was convinced my past as a priest had little to offer to non-religious environments such as a the workplace.

-But the feedback indicated otherwise.
-My experience leading communities, accompanying terminal patients and assisting prisoners is a valuable resource to help individuals perform as a team.
+The feedback indicated otherwise, my experience leading communities, accompanying terminal patients and assisting prisoners is a valuable resource to help individuals perform as a team.
 And my academic background in philosophy, theology, psychology and philology lends surprising insight to today’s workplace challenges.

-I specialize in tuning the team’s ability to work together, in fixing communication breakdowns and in developing individual growth and well-being.
+I make people better team players by tuning their ability to work together, fixing communication glitches and developing personal growth and well-being.
 I’m a team mechanic.
-I believe in the inner power to grow, in fun as a catalyst of growth, and in care as core ingredient of any functioning relationship.
+I believe in our incessant inner power to grow, in fun as a catalyst of growth, and in care as core ingredient of any functioning relationship.

-And my book on how to give feedback comes out this year!
+And my book on how to give and receive feedback will be out soon!